samirak93/iCXMedia_DS/readme.md

 2 children are closer to the other group, then doctor's could proactively identify these 2 children and stop them from becoming worse.
-- From the dataset perspective, the dataset is small and hence agglomerative clustering works perfectly and also plotting the dendogram can easily help us identify similar groups within the dataset.
+- From the dataset perspective, the dataset is small and hence agglomerative clustering works perfectly and also plotting the dendrogram can easily help us identify similar groups within the dataset.

-But before starting to create the dendogram, we'd have to find out the `linkage` type and `distance` metrics.
+But before starting to create the dendrogram, we'd have to find out the `linkage` type and `distance` metrics.

 Considering the possible choices of linkage and distance metrics,